dmfbsh/salop/_data_source/Shropshire_Notebook-History.md

 Now a museum, little is actually known of the origin and history of the building.
 It is likely to have originally been a single room dwelling some time in the twelfth century.
 Architectural features reveal that by the 1600s, the owners were very affluent.
 The 'crutches' refer to the posts supporting a 17th century upstairs extension, giving more space without encroaching on the cobbled street which still passes underneath.
 ![](../1shropshire/assets/images/houses/2020-08-08_15_16_47_DSC_7992.jpg)

+# Header: 1707 AD

+## Act of Union

+The Acts of Union, passed by the English and Scottish Parliaments in 1707, led to the creation of the United Kingdom of Great Britain on 1st May of that year.
+The UK Parliament met for the first time in October 1707.

 # Name: Old Furnace, Coalbrookdale
 - Date: 1709 AD